 in Jorge Luis Borges’ short story, The Book of Sand (1975), we find a mysterious book, that, like the sand, neither has a beginning, nor an end. pages literally multiply between the pages, and once you open the book you never encounter the same content in it. “the number of pages in this book is exactly infinite. no page is the first; none the last. i don’t know why they’re numbered in this arbitrary way. perhaps it’s to demonstrate that an infinite series includes any number.”

-the book of sand has a modular structure, embracing the varied dramaturgies of the series of its pieces, with its elastic format permitting constant restructuring and playing with an idea of the format and duration.
+the book of sand represents a series, a system of the pieces, and has a modular structure, embracing the varied dramaturgies of its pieces, with its elastic format permitting constant restructuring and playing with an idea of the format and duration.

 SUPPORT